tyler-daigle/practice-ham/README.md

 ## This is still a work in progress.

 I am still working on the website.
 There are a few more features I want to add, such as:

-  * A results page that will show you which questions you got wrong and what the correct answer is.
+- A results page that will show you which questions you got wrong and what the correct answer is.
-  * An option to grade as you go so as soon as you answer a question it will let you know if it is correct or not.
+- An option to grade as you go so as soon as you answer a question it will let you know if it is correct or not.
+- The images that go along with some of the questions have not been added yet.

 I also plan on creating some kind of small app that will help upload the data to Contentful.
 As of right now I am uploading the data using a bunch of Node scripts which I manually run.